JustinRichman/OpSysProj1/README.md

 			It should also be noted that shell.c does not check for both input and output redirection within one command (e.g CMD < FILE_IN > FILE_OUT vice versa).
 We did however, complete the error checking for invalid syntax.

 			For background processing we only completed the error checking for invalid syntax.

+			For ShortResolution, relative paths (ie cd proj1 -> cd $PWD/proj1) does not work.
+This is the only known issue for this.